 In this article, learn what the shared leadership model is, examples of it in action, the benefits of practicing it, why it may not work for your business, and ways to incorporate it if you feel the pros outweigh the cons.

-The concept of the shared leadership model fills in potential leadership gaps.
-As the job demands for executive leaders increase due to technological advancements, rapidly changing industry expectations, and marketing and sales trends, this way of leading is a solution for an ever-evolving problem.
-Additionally, it can produce better organizational performance by playing each person to the best of their abilities, rather than depending on one person to carry the team to success.
-On top of this, it maximizes how teams operate because it encourages each person to be more collaborative and participative.
+The shared leadership model fills in potential leadership gaps.
+As job demands for executive leaders increase due to technological advancements, rapidly changing industry expectations, and marketing and sales trends, this way of leading is a solution to a growing problem.

 Examples of Shared Leadership in the Workplace